apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 This peripheral is a part of External Bus Interface (EBI) which is designed to ensure the successful data transfer between several external devices and the microcontroller.

-This controller is currently not suported.
+This controller is currently not supported.

 Serial Peripheral Interface (SPI)
 ---------------------------------